Hoss-Talks-Tech/Local-RAG/README.md

-Local RAG Assistant with Persistent Memory
+"Local RAG Assistant with Persistent Memory"

 This is a private, terminal-based assistant that doesn't just chat—it remembers.
 It is built using Ollama and RAG, it allows you to chat with your local documents while maintaining a persistent conversation history.